wpswings/mwb-bookings-for-woocommerce/README.txt

 The WooCommerce Calendar Booking view allows merchants to build and analyze how their day or month is progressing.
 They can also make changes to current bookings or availability according to that.

 **6) Offered Services & Additional Costs**
-With the Booking system for WordPress, Admin managers can easily create WooCommerce booking services and additional costs using the backend settings, and also can easily display them over the checkout page as well as over the individual bookable resource page.
+With the Free Online Booking system for WordPress, Admin managers can easily create WooCommerce booking services and additional costs using the backend settings, and also can easily display them over the checkout page as well as over the individual bookable resource page.

 **7) Responsive Interface**
 WordPress Online Booking provides an online mobile-friendly WooCommerce easy booking interface, i.e. a responsive UI that works on a variety of devices.
-In short, offering ease of access for their customers for online booking products.
+In short, offering ease of access for their customers for online appointment  booking products.

 **8) Offer Bookings Availability Settings**
 Admin managers may easily specify booking and scheduling for WooCommerce-based availability for the day, as well as the exact deadline for making reservations with WooCommerce appointments.
 They only need to modify the Start and End times in the WooCommerce booking Availability tab of the plugin settings area to do so.